 Clare Waismann, Administrative Director of the Waismann Method for Opioid Treatment, expressed grave concern about this continuous increase in overdoses.
 “Over the past few years, we have seen a rise in the number of people overdosing on opioid drugs.
 Sometimes, even multiple times on the same day.
-“Mrs. Waismann attributes the overdose increase to the lack of effective detoxification and accessible mental health assistance.
-She continued, “The widespread of naloxone has helped save many lives by reversing an overdose, but it is not a solution for opioid addiction.
-If people are left untreated, they are likely to overdose again.
-Unless we are able to use this time in the ER to assess and offer an effective treatment plan, the opioid crisis will continue to grow.”
+“Mrs. Waismann attributes the overdose increase to the lack of effective detoxification and available mental health assistance.
+She continued, “The widespread use of naloxone has helped save many lives by reversing an overdose.
+However, it is not a solution for opioid addiction.
+If people do not receive adequate treatment, they are likely to overdose again.
+Unless we can use this time in the ER to assess and offer an effective treatment plan, the opioid crisis will continue to grow.”

 The Effects of an Opioid Overdose on Families

-Unfortunately, the report also highlights ways in which the public health response to the opioid crisis continues to fail.
-The rise in ED visits due to overdose mirrors other figures from the CDC showing a sharp rise in overdose-related deaths in regions around the country.
-The opioid crisis is not confined to a single region or type of person.
+Unfortunately, the report also highlights how the public health response to the opioid crisis continues to fail.
+The rise in ED visits due to overdose mirrors other figures from the CDC.
+This illustrates a sharp surge in overdose-related deaths in regions around the country.
+The opioid crisis is an issue happening to a single area or type of person.
 Families must know that anyone, whether young or older, rich or poor, well-educated or less educated and of any race or ethnic group, may suffer from opioid addiction.

 Combating the Opioid Overdose Crisis

 The marked upswing in opioid overdoses in this country has taxed emergency resources in regions hit hardest by the crisis.
-It is encouraging that the wider availability of Naloxone, an opioid antagonist that reverses an overdose while it happens, has saved many lives.
-“Unfortunately, the lack of treatment resources leads to a "revolving door" problem in which a person overdoses, is taken to the emergency room, receives the care necessary to stabilize his or her medical condition, and is discharged to free up space for other acutely ill patients.”
+It is encouraging that the wider availability of Naloxone, an opioid antagonist that immediately reverses an overdose, has saved many lives.
+“Unfortunately, the lack of treatment resources leads to a “revolving door” problem in which a person overdoses, is taken to the emergency room, receives the care necessary to stabilize his or her medical condition, and is discharged to free up space for other acutely ill patients.”
 Mrs. Waismann comments.

-To effectively address the opioid crisis, emergency departments must change the way they operate.
-Rather than stabilizing the patient to prepare for a swift discharge, ER doctors could admit patients into an inpatient unit where they can have a chance to be individuality diagnosed.
-Once there, a team of psychiatrists, therapists, and social workers would provide a comprehensive assessment and design a treatment plan that involves medical detox in a safe, supportive environment followed by mental health support.
+To adequately address the opioid crisis, emergency departments must change the way they operate.
+Rather than stabilizing the patient to prepare for a swift discharge, ER doctors could admit patients into a unit where they have the chance to receive real treatment.
+Once at this unit, a team of psychiatrists, therapists, and social workers would provide a comprehensive assessment.
+Also, a complete medical detox in a safe and supportive environment followed by mental health care.
 “In addition to providing a solution instead of a temporary band-aid, this treatment approach can also save money.
-Rather than a costly revolving door of individuals overdosing multiple times, requiring multiple hospital visits, affected individuals could get the care they need to undergo detoxification and focus on maintaining sobriety.”
+Rather than a costly revolving door of individuals overdosing multiple times, requiring multiple hospital visits, affected individuals should get the care they need.
+They should receive medical detoxification and mental health care, so they can focus on maintaining sobriety.”

-One thing is certain -- upholding the status quo no longer works.
-People struggling with opioid addiction and their family members continue to suffer from the inadequate public health resources offered to emergency departments.
-We must find a way to break the cycle by offering truly life-saving treatments; not just naloxone, which reverses an overdose but does not address the underlying pain fueling the addiction.
+One thing is for sure — upholding the status quo no longer works.
+People struggling with opioid addiction and their family members continue to suffer from the inadequate public health resources.
+Resources offered in emergency departments and other public health facilities.
+We must find a way to break the cycle by providing genuinely life-saving treatments; not just naloxone, which reverses an overdose but does not address the underlying pain fueling the addiction.
 Only by investing in comprehensive, effective treatments will we fight back against the opioid overdose crisis.